AlMuhannaMH/washosh/README.md

 ## Configuration

-### - Create new file .env in your project root dirkter with blow information to configer your postgresql db in database.yml
+### - Create new file .env in your project root directory with below information to configure your PostgreSQL DB in database.yml

 ```text
 - DATABASE_USERNAME=YOUR_DATABASE_USERNAME_HERE